joexu22/tufte-blog-copy/posts.md

 ## Bugs and Feature Requests

-Haven't done web dev in a split second, so why doesn't the css work?
+Haven't done web dev in a split second, so why doesn't the css work (more a question to myself)?

 # Credit for Code to Aditya Ramesh @ https://x.com/model_mechanic